open-contracting/standard/standard/standard.md

 ![image alt text](https://github.com/open-contracting/standard/blob/master/standard/assets/image_3.png)

-This snippet from a[ tender notice](https://buyandsell.gc.ca/procurement-data/tender-notice/PW-14-00635129) offers an unspecified number of contracts for the successful supplier(s).
+This snippet from a [tender notice](https://buyandsell.gc.ca/procurement-data/tender-notice/PW-14-00635129) offers an unspecified number of contracts for the successful supplier(s).
 The details note that there is a limit of $25k per contract, anything higher than that must be rebid competitively.
 All of the $25k or less contracts that are awarded under the award that will result from this tender are part of a single contracting process, because of the single bidding process.

 ### Add on information

 In addition to the core components, there will be cases where publishers, or users, need to augment the core data with their own information.
 The standard will provide a mechanism for Add-On information.
 This will include additional fields in core components as well as Add On components (e.g. new kinds of **contracting release**).

 The publishing and re-use of add-ons will be encouraged to try and reduce duplication and facilitate reuse of tools.
-The use of Add-Ons will be subject to the following restrictions[1](http://ocds.open-contracting.org/standard/r/master/#fn:2):
+The use of Add-Ons will be subject to the following restrictions [1](http://ocds.open-contracting.org/standard/r/master/#fn:2):

 * It must not use terms from outside this specification's terms where this specification's terms would suffice